-For all technical problems and support queries, please logon to frontline at http://frontline.compuware.com.
-Frontline contains the Optimal Trace forum as well as an FAQ area.
-Additionally, current release information and contact numbers are provided.
+For all technical problems and support queries, please logon to frontline at http://frontline.compuware.com/products/ci/ Frontline contains the Optimal Trace forum as well as a FAQ area.
+Additionally, full up to date release information and contact numbers are provided.